WitchDevelops/PHP-form-test/README.md

 # What I learned
 I learned a bit of PHP and a bit about SMTP services.
 I also learned how to set up PHP and a local Apache server on my own machine, and that GitHub Pages don't support PHP.
+I learned that classless CSS exist and are extremely easy to use.
+Here is a blog with a list of some classless CSS stylesheets: [blogpost](https://css-tricks.com/no-class-css-frameworks/)